hooh-hooah/AI_Tips/docs/tutorials/studio-item.md

 _Difficulty: Nasty_

 -   You need basic animation for your model.
 Animate with 3D software like blender or animate with unity.

+-   I'll update this section later when i have nice template model to showcase how to add custom animated model.